Parallel Increment

 Our next attempt aims to write a single function incr, rather than incr_left and incr_right, and to give incr a more abstract, modular specification.
 The style we use here is based on an idea proposed by Bart Jacobs and Frank Piessens in a paper titled Expressive modular fine-grained concurrency specification.

-The main idea is to observe that incr_left and incr_right only deferred by the ghost code that they execute.
+The main idea is to observe that incr_left and incr_right only differ by the ghost code that they execute.
 But, Pulse is higher order: so, why not parameterize a single function by incr and let the caller instantiate incr twice, with different bits of ghost code.
 Also, while we’re at it, why not also generalize the specification of incr so that it works with any user-chosen abstract predicate, rather than contributions and left/right ghost state.
 Here’s how:

 fn incr (x: ref int)